TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-createdropandmanageresources-elasticjobagents.md

 WHERE job_name = '<>' AND step_name <> 'NULL'
 ```

-This step should yeild an error message describing why the job execution failed.
+This step should yield an error message describing why the job execution failed.

 ## **Recommended Steps**